 - 1. active participation and completion of assignments - 2. submission of the research project of the thesis and the theoretical part of the thesis (in the form and scope as required by the thesis supervisor) within the assigned deadline.
 Up-to-date information concerning the subject for the given academic year can be found on the electronic board of the subject in the Academic information system of the UPJŠ.
 Combined method.

+Learning outcomes:

 The aim of the course is to provide students with information about the implementation of a research project and the rules of writing the final thesis.

+Brief outline of the course:

 1. Work procedure in creating a research project2.
 Compilation of an individual research schedule (research planning) 3.
 Writing a bachelor's thesis (formal and content page) 4.
 Presentation of research results (final thesis)

+Recommended literature:

 Katuščák, D. Ako písať záverečné a kvalifikačné práce.
 Enigma, Nitra, 2004.
 Meško, D., Katuščák, D. a kol.: Akademická príručka.
 Martin: Osveta 2005.

-Changes and current information specifying the content and form of teaching are published on the electronic bulletin board of the subject in the AIS system.

-Provides: Mgr.
-Jozef Benka, PhD., doc.
-PhDr.
-Beata Gajdošová, PhD.

-Course ID: KAaA/ | Course name: Basic Speech Analysis

-ZRAb/21
+Course language:

-- 1. regular participation in seminars, which makes up 10% of the total evaluation for the subject. - 2. written assignment (project), which makes up 40% of the total evaluation for the subject - 3. final test, which makes up 50% of the total evaluation of the subject

-The final test or the written assignment re-takes are not possible.
-The final evaluation is given by the sum of points for regular participation in seminars, written assignment (project) and final test according to the following table:

-A 100% - 93%

-B 92% - 86%

-E 71% - 65%

-FX 64% - 0%

-In the case of the transition to online teaching through the MS Teams application, the content of the subject as well as its formal structure will remain unchanged.

-The aim of the course is to acquire knowledge about the basic principles of general acoustics with regard to the production and perception of speech.
+Prerequisities: Conditions for course completion: - 1. regular participation in seminars, which makes up 10% of the total evaluation for the subject. - 2. written assignment (project), which makes up 40% of the total evaluation for the subject - 3. final test, which makes up 50% of the total evaluation of the subject The final test or the written assignment re-takes are not possible.
+The final evaluation is given by the sum of points for regular participation in seminars, written assignment (project) and final test according to the following table: A 100% - 93% B 92% - 86% C 85% -78% D 77% -72% E 71% - 65% FX 64% - 0% In the case of the transition to online teaching through the MS Teams application, the content of the subject as well as its formal structure will remain unchanged.
+Learning outcomes: The aim of the course is to acquire knowledge about the basic principles of general acoustics with regard to the production and perception of speech.
 Students will get acquainted with experimental methods of analysis of the sound structure of language, with the concepts, methods and terminology necessary for the study of spoken language.
 They will learn the procedures for creating digital speech records for phonetic research.

-Basics of general acoustics - sound, tone, complex tone, noise, impulse, resonance, acoustic properties of speech signal, articulatory system, auditory system.
+Brief outline of the course: Basics of general acoustics - sound, tone, complex tone, noise, impulse, resonance, acoustic properties of speech signal, articulatory system, auditory system.
 Experimental speech analysis using PRAAT and Speech Analyzer software tools - speech signal preparation for analysis and perception tests, experimental phonetics, time domain analysis, frequency domain analysis (spectrum, fundamental tone, formants, spectrogram and sonagram).
 Acoustic structure of segments - vowels, diphthongs, sonorants, obstruents.
 Acoustic structure of suprasegments - methods of measuring time dimensions, intensity and melody of acoustic signal.

-Machač, P. - Skarnitzl, R.: Principles of Phonetic Segmentation.
+Recommended literature: Machač, P. - Skarnitzl, R.: Principles of Phonetic Segmentation.
 Nakladatelství EPOCHA, 2009, 152s.
 Sabol, J. - Zimmermann, J.: Akusticko-auditívna komunikácia.
 Košice, Univerzita Pavla Jozefa Šafárika v Košiciach, 2014, 168s.
 Skarnitzl, R., Šturm, P., Volín, J.: Zvuková báze řečové komunikace.
 Fonetický a fonologický popis řeči.
 Praha: Univerzita Karlova, nakladatelství Karolinum, 2016, 170s.

-English language

-ľ A В С D Е FX 29.17 40.28 22.22 8.33 0.0 0.0

-Provides: doc.
-Mgr.
-Renáta Timková, PhD.

-Course ID: ÚBEV/ | Course name: Basics of Neurophysiology

-ZNFYZM/15
+Course language:

+Prerequisities:

+Conditions for course completion:

 Regular attendance at classes.